nygman/hscript/README.md

   send via the default path (usually directly to the web server).
   The cmds are executed one after another.
 This is very similar in concept to iptables/ipf/firewall rule programming.
 * `unblocker_rules.RULE1.cmds[].hosts[]` *required array*: **URL of host domain**
-  Define as many hosts as you need.
+  Specify as many hosts as you need.
 * `unblocker_rules.RULE1.cmds[].if[]` *optional array*: **`if` can accept rules from either of 3 sources host, url and ext.**
 * `unblocker_rules.RULE1.cmds[].if[].host` *optional array of strings*: **Hosts to be included in the routing**